 Choose the asset class

 - There are many options both in debt (fixed deposits and debt mutual fund) and equity (stocks and equity mutual funds) where you can invest.

 - How much you should invest in the two asset classes will depend on the time you have in your hand.
 Equity is a risky asset class.

-- So, investing in it for a short or medium term may lead you to lose your money.
-So, longer the time you have in your hand, more equity exposure you can take.
+- So, investing in it for the short or medium-term may lead you to lose your money.
+So, the longer the time you have in your hand, the more equity exposure you can take.

-- Also, with high rate of inflation in education, having more exposure to equity is better as it will be tough to achieve the targeted amount.
+- Also, with a high rate of inflation in education, having more equity exposure is better as it will be tough to achieve the targeted amount.

 - However, don’t go overboard on equity, have some debt exposure as well.
 This will help you cushion the downfall.